sheenasli/se_project_coffeeshop/README.md

 # Practicum Coffee Shop

 This is the second project of the Web Development program at Practicum.
 It was created using HTML and CSS, based on the design brief.
+It includes a full functioining page with recipes, menus, reservations, and about section.

 ## Project features